Will commercial conveyancing searches disclose proposed roadworks that could affect a commercial property in Cleator?

-As far as conveyancing in Cleator registration is no faster or slower than the rest of the country.
-As opposed to being determined by geographic area, timescales can vary subject to the party submitting the application, whether there are errors and whether the Land registry must send notices to any third parties.
-At present roughly 80% of such applications are fully addressed within 12 days but some can be subject to extensive delays.
-Registration is effected after the buyer is living at the property therefore 'speed' is not always an essential issue yet if there is a degree of urgency associated with the registration then you or your lawyers can speak with the land registry and explain the circumstances.
+As far as conveyancing in Cleator is concerned, registration is no faster or slower than anywhere else in the country.
+As opposed to being determined by geographic area, timescales can vary depending on the party submitting the application, whether it is in order and whether the Land registry must send notices to any other persons or bodies.
+As of today approximately three quarters of submission are fully dealt with within two weeks but occasionally there can be longer hold-ups.
+Historically registration takes place once the new owner has moved in to the premises so 'speed' is not always top priority but if it is urgent that the the registration takes place urgently then you or your solicitor should communicate with the Registry to express the reasoning for an expedited registration.

-I inherited a leasehold flat in Cleator, conveyancing formalities finalised in 2002.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Similar properties in Cleator with over 90 years remaining are worth £186,000.
-The average or mid-range amount of ground rent is £55 invoiced annually.
-The lease ceases on 21st October 2072
+I purchased a basement flat in Cleator, conveyancing formalities finalised half a dozen years ago.
+Can you please calculate a probable premium for a statutory lease extension?
+Comparable properties in Cleator with a long lease are worth £181,000.
+The average or mid-range amount of ground rent is £55 invoiced every year.
+The lease runs out on 21st October 2073

-With only 53 years left to run we estimate the premium for your lease extension to be between £27,600 and £31,800 as well as professional fees.
+With only 50 years remaining on your lease we estimate the price of your lease extension to be between £31,400 and £36,200 plus plus your own and the landlord's "reasonable" professional fees.

-The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs without more comprehensive investigations.
-You should not use this information in tribunal or court proceedings.
-There may be other issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information without first seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed investigations.
+You should not use the figures in tribunal or court proceedings.
+There are no doubt additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Please do not take any other action based on this information without first seeking the advice of a professional.